jcowgar/xojo-format-code/README.md

 You can also use both options, #1 to provide defaults to simple projects and #2 to override those defaults for specific projects.

+When setting options via the `FormatCodePreferences`, the CaseConversion constant can be numeric (1, 2, 3) or a string, "kTitleCase", "kLowerCase", "kUpperCase" and boolean constants can be a boolean value or a string, "Yes" or "True"

 CaseConversion: The capitalization of keywords
 ----------------------------------------------